sgorgun/generic-stack-upskill/README.md

 - Properties
     - The class sould have a public property `Count` to access the `count` field.
 The property sould have only the public get accessor.
 - Constructors
-    - The class must have a public parameterless constructor that must initialize a class object with default values.
+    - The class sould have a public parameterless constructor that must initialize a class object with default values.
 The default value for `count` field is `0`, the default value for `items` is an array with `DefaultCapacity` length, the default value for `version` is `0`.
-    - The class must have a public parameterless constructor that must initialize a class object with default values.
-The default value for `count` field is `0`, the default value for `items` is an array with `DefaultCapacity` length, the default value for `version` is `0`.
+    - The class sould have a public constructor with `capacity` that initialize a initial capacity of the  `items` array.
+The initial capacity must be a non-negative number.
-    - The class must have a public parameterless constructor that must initialize a class object with default values.
+    - The class sould have a public constructor with `IEnumerable<T>?` parameter and fills a Stack with the contents of a particular collection.
 The default value for `count` field is `0`, the default value for `items` is an array with `DefaultCapacity` length, the default value for `version` is `0`.
 - Instance Methods